Appraisals!

 Eligibility for Free Appraisal

-Free appraisals are available for Fender and Gibson guitars made between the 1930s and mid-1960s.
-While many guitars are considered vintage, we limit our services to areas where we have deep expertise—specifically high-end solid and semi-hollow electric guitars valued at $20,000 USD or more.
+Free appraisals are available for Fender and Gibson guitars made between the 1950 and 1960s.
+While many guitars are considered vintage, we limit our services to areas where we have deep expertise—specifically high-end solid and semi-hollow electric guitars valued anywhere from $10000- $450,000.

 Free Vintage Guitar Appraisal vs. Insurance Appraisal